 DOMVS estate agency in Osmington has been selling and letting homes since 2005 via its nearby Dorchester office, on South Street.
 DOMVS has a good selection of property to buy in Osmington, as well as property to rent in Osmington and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-The majority of sales in Osmington during the last year were semi-detached properties, selling for an average price of £484,500.
-Detached properties sold for an average of £653,750, with terraced properties fetching £400,000.
+The majority of sales in Osmington during the last year were detached properties, selling for an average price of £684,167.
+Semi-detached properties sold for an average of £484,500.

 Nestled within a National Landscape, Osmington lies approximately four miles north-east of Weymouth at the eastern end of the South Dorset Ridgeway.
 The small village is most well known for the Osmington White Horse, a hill figure of King George III on horseback.
 Cut into the limestone of Osmington Hill in 1808, the 323 feet high figure commemorates the King’s frequent visits to Weymouth, which consequently became an early, popular resort town.